What Is Rick Simpson Oil?

 - High blood pressure

-Generally, while dosing may be different for everyone depending on age, sex, and other physical health factors, the rule of thumb when it comes to RSO is 60 grams over 90 days.
-Patients should start with three doses a day of only a tiny drop (equivalent to a grain of rice) applied either topically or ingested in some way every eight or so hours.
+Generally, while dosing may differ for everyone depending on age, sex, and other physical health factors, the rule of thumb regarding RSO is 60 grams over 90 days.
+Patients should start with three doses a day of only a tiny drop (equivalent to a grain of rice) applied either topically or ingested in some way every eight hours.

 If you’re going to smoke or vape RSO instead of ingesting or using it topically, you need to ensure that particular oil is right.
 Always check with your budtender at the dispensary you’re buying from, and, of course, if you’re making it yourself, make sure to burn off the alcohol entirely before smoking it.
 However, we at Leafwell do not recommend this ingestion method, as the results can be dangerous and combustible.

 If you’re cooking with RSO, one popular staple is a cannabutter or cannabis cooking oil.
-From there, you can swap your cannabis-infused product with the normal one in recipes to create RSO-infused edibles.
-You can even mix the oil into sauces, dips, salad dressings, and beverages.
+You can swap your cannabis-infused product with the normal one in recipes to create RSO-infused edibles.
+Mix the oil into sauces, dips, salad dressings, and beverages.

 But remember: start low and go slow.
 Cannabis edibles, especially those made with RSO, can be extraordinarily potent, so use less than you think you need.